RudiCamilleri/mita/README.md

 In web3 there are two ways to call a function:

-       Read-only (not using call): TenderApi.owner()
+       Read-only (not using call): TenderAPI.owner()
-       Write-only (using call):    TenderApi.owner.call()
+       Write-only (using call):    TenderAPI.owner.call()

 Read-only executes the function and reads the return value of functions, but does not modify the state of the contract.

 Write-only executes the function, modifying the state if the function does so, but return value is not computed.

-In this smart contract, calls are to be made through TenderApi.
+In this smart contract, calls are to be made through TenderAPI.

 Type `eth` to see what's available.